18F/identity-analytics-etl/docs/source/02-Analytics-Query/articles/How-To-Run-Query-on-IDP-DB.rst

 - **Setup your AWS CLI**, follow this guide: https://aws.amazon.com/cli/.
 Configure your ``~/.aws/credentials`` and ``~/.aws/config``, put the ``identity-prod`` AWS Account API credential in it.

+.. _ssh-to-prod-server:

-2. SSH to prod instance
+2. SSH to prod server
 ------------------------------------------------------------------------------

-1. Establish SSH to current IDP prod server (ec2 instance):
+Establish SSH to current IDP prod server (ec2 instance):

 first: